Szhang577/CS400-Social-Network/README.md

 # CS400-Social-Network
-This is the CS 400 final project, social network.
+This is the CS 400 final project, called social network.